-- Proposed paper concludes a design and implementation of an automatic system that can be used for real-time evaluation of 30 potable water.
+- 30 Proposed paper concludes a design and implementation of an automatic system that can be used for real-time evaluation of potable water.
 This developed system includes a PhC based ring resonator sensing application interface with LCD display.
 The result shows, the performance of the sensor is optimum as it can detect RI change in the order of 10-5 in drinking water.
 Even a small % of change in salinity of water can be detected.
 The application is based on statistical algorithm implemented.
-Further interfacing has been done using Raspberry Pi device to provide an easy display to show the ppm level of salinity/TDS in water. - This application is more accurate and do continuous measurement than traditional methods.
-Because of use of machine learning 35 algorithm the accuracy can be further enhanced by use of further sub classification of TDS.
+Further interfacing has been done using Raspberry Pi device to provide an easy display to show the ppm level of salinity/TDS in water.
+35 This application is more accurate and do continuous measurement than traditional methods.
+Because of use of machine learning - This application is more accurate and do continuous measurement than traditional methods.
+Because of use of machine learning algorithm the accuracy can be further enhanced by use of further sub classification of TDS.
 As a future work this approach can be extended to detect whether water can be used for other purposes like farming and industrial use.